Our Founder – Ernie McLean

-April 25th, 1936 was the day Ernie McLean entered the world in Chatham, NB.
+Ernie McLean was born April 25, 1936, in Chatham, New Brunswick.
 He was raised by a great uncle, in Barnaby, about 25 miles away from Chatham where he achieved grade eight.
 Education was not available beyond this for many at this time, including Ernie, so he went to work, eventually moving to Ontario in his late teens seeking to better himself.
-He worked hard in factories and gas stations, and after marrying his wife Winona in 1954, finally achieving his mechanic's lisence in 1957.
+He worked hard in factories and gas stations, and after marrying his wife Winona in 1954, finally achieving his mechanic’s license in 1957.

 Ernie McLean has been involved in racing since 1957 when he began attending races at Pinecrest Raceway.
 There he met Jim Hallihan, (a legendary racer and an integral part of Scotia Speedworld today) who sold him a car.
 Ernie raced at all the tracks in the Ontario region including Flamboro, Sutton, Nilestown and the CNE. ” The CNE was the last track I raced on, with a car I built myself.”Ernie smiled, obviously thinking back to those early days.

-In 1966, Ernie's old friend Jim Hallahan and eight other drivers from the Toronto area showed up to race the event, along with drivers from all around the Maritimes with Jim Hallaihan claiming the victory.
-Other International winners ncluded Earl Ross, Don Biederman, Frank Fraser and Junior Hanley.
+In 1966, Ernie’s old friend Jim Hallahan and eight other drivers from the Toronto area showed up to race the event, along with drivers from all around the Maritimes with Jim Hallahan claiming the victory.
+Other International winners included Earl Ross, Don Biederman, Frank Fraser and Junior Hanley.